 Are you currently working on any other projects that you can discuss?

-I’d love to discuss The Taint War Account!
+I’d love to discuss Legacy of the Brightwash!
 I’ve been working on it a while now, but life keeps slowing me down.
-While Taint focuses on Glaen, a taint suffering under an oppressive system, Account focuses on Tashué Blackwood, a regulatory officer who trusts the system at first until his own life forces him to call everything he thinks he knows into question as things in the Dominion start to fall apart.
-Hopefully The Taint War Account will be ready for beta readers soon… and then we’ll see where it takes me.
+While Tainted focuses on Glaen, a taint suffering under an oppressive system, Legacy of the Brightwash focuses on Tashué Blackwood, a regulatory officer who trusts the system at first until his own life forces him to call everything he thinks he knows into question as things in the Dominion start to fall apart.
+Hopefully Legacy of the Brightwash will be ready for beta readers soon… and then we’ll see where it takes me.